3.1. Introduction Into Configuring¶

 The semicolon (

-After editing of configuration file CouchDB server instance should be restarted to apply these changes.
+After editing the configuration file, CouchDB should be restarted to apply any changes.

 Alternatively, configuration parameters could be set via the HTTP API.
 This API allows to change CouchDB configuration on-the-fly without requiring a server restart: